lexi-k/fcc-physics-events/README.md

 php -S localhost:8000
 ```

 ## Deployment

 Changes to this repo will be reflected in the website within few hours.
 A cron
 job is set up to pick up the latest changes in the master branch.

+## Limiting which files are served

+To limit the files served by the Apache server `.htaccess` file is employed in
+several directories.